Cotswold Flyfishers Club

 Lechlade and Bushyleaze Fisheries, Lechlade

 Lechlade Trout Fishery is a nationally recognized specimen trout fishery that offers anglers the opportunity to fish for brown and rainbow trout weighing well over 10 lbs.
 Bushyleaze offers a more traditional stillwater fishing experience for rainbow trout and is a great place to learn to cast and catch your first trout.
-The fishery is extremely well equipped and has its own tackle shop on site.
+The fishery is extremely well equipped and has its own tackle shop and toilet facilities on site.

 The two water supply reservoirs at Farmoor are concrete bowls which hold drinking water for the city of Oxford.
 At first glance they look the most unlikely and unnatural trout fisheries but rainbow trout thrive in these waters and can provide excellent fly fishing to buzzers.
 Dry fly can be very effective during the evening caddis hatches.